Proton (rocket family): History

 Proton started its life as a "super heavy ICBM".
 It was designed to launch a 100-megaton (or larger) thermonuclear weapon over a distance of 13,000 km.
 It was hugely oversized for an ICBM and was never deployed in such a capacity.
 It was eventually used as a space launch vehicle.
 It was the brainchild of Vladimir Chelomei's design bureau as a foil to Sergei Korolev's N1 rocket, whose purpose was to send a two-man Zond spacecraft around the Moon; Korolev openly opposed Proton and Chelomei's other designs for their use of toxic propellants.

 The unusual appearance of the first stage results from the need to transport components by rail.
 The central oxidizer tank is the maximum width for the loading gauge of the track.
 The six tanks surrounding it carry fuel and serve as the attachment points for the engines.
 Despite resembling strap-on boosters, they are not designed to separate from the central oxidizer tank.
 The first and second stages are connected by a lattice structure.
 The second stage engine ignites shortly before separation of the first stage and the lattice allows the exhaust to escape.
+This is called "hot staging" and it eliminates the need for ullage motors on the second stage.

 A rushed development program led to dozens of failures between 1965 and 1972.
 Proton did not complete its State Trials until 1977, at which point it was judged to have a higher than 90% reliability.